 Recognition of revenue occurs when a customer obtains control of promised goods or services in an amount that reflects the consideration to which the providing entity expects to be entitled in exchange for those goods or services.
 As a result of the adoption of new revenue accounting rules in the first quarter of fiscal 2019, the Company revised its revenue recognition policy.
 The Company now recognizes revenue upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
-Under this rule, the Company recognizes revenue when all of the following criteria are met: (1) the Company has entered into a binding agreement, (2) the performance obligations have been identified, (3) the transaction price to the customer has been determined, (4) the transaction price has been allocated to the performance obligations in the contract, and (5) the performance obligations have been satisfied.
+Under this rule, the Company recognizes revenue when all of the following criteria are met: (1) the Company has entered into a binding agreement, (2) the performance obligations have been identified, (3) the transaction price to the customer has been allocated to the performance obligations in the contract, and (5) the performance obligations have been satisfied.
 The majority of the Company's shipping terms permit the Company to recognize revenue at point of shipment or delivery.
-Certain shipping terms require the goods to be through customs or be received by the customer before title passes.
-In those instances, the Company defers the revenue recognized until title has passed.
-Shipping costs are charged to selling, marketing, general and administrative expense as incurred.
+Certain shipping terms require the goods to be through to selling, marketing, general and administrative expense as incurred.
 Sales taxes are excluded from revenue.